 - Be transparent about qualifications and responsibilities: Be descriptive but limit the details to what is most critical to know about the job.
 Include a “nice-to-have” section to highlight anything that would set candidates apart.

 - Diversity, equity, and inclusion: Don’t risk losing qualified candidates with biased references.
 If your company actively supports diversity in the workplace, promote it.

 3. Streamline the Application & Interview Process

 A streamlined application process makes it easier on recruiting team and helps attract and hire the right candidates.
-Create a standardized template for individual roles, and meet with the hiring team to discuss job-related specifics.
-A standardized approach tailored to each job role makes the interview process more effective and efficient for everyone.
+First, create a standardized template for individual roles.
+Then meet with the hiring team to discuss job-related specifics.
+The interview process will be more effective and efficient for everyone.

 In addition, brief applications simplify the hiring process for job candidates and your team.
 Brainstorm pre-employment screening services — such as background checks — that best suit your company.

 4. Consider Additional Candidate Sources

 No matter how compelling your careers page is, you need to consider other sources for your talent pipeline.
 A multi-channel approach that includes social media, job boards, and more will expand your reach and attract candidates more quickly and easily.